 Planning for our 2022 family and professional conference is well under way!
 We’ll announce the location soon and are excited to share that Chantell Ferrin, a professional event marketer for Visa, joins our team as the volunteer Attendee Experience Lead.
 Here’s a warm introduction from Chantell, who will help us make the conference a memorable experience for our families:

 “Hello!
 My name is Chantell Ferrin.
-I’m a mom of two amazing girls, wife/daughter/sister/friend/advocate and event marketer.
+I’m a mom of two amazing girls, wife/daughter/sister/friend/

 Our last conference was out of this world!
 Check out what we did together: